CChar06/CChar06/README.md

-- 👋 Hi, I’m @CChar06
+- 👋 Hi, I’m @Silver111
-- 👀 I’m interested in coding.
+- 👀 I’m interested in coding and game development.
-- 🌱 I’m currently learning html, CSS, Unity, Godot, and C#.
+- 🌱 I’m currently learning Unity, Godot, and C#.
 - ⚡ Fun fact: I like to create games in my free time.

 <!---